sonukuldeep/Docs/src/contents/ethers.md

 - Wallet, which is a class which knows its private key and can execute any operations with it
 - JsonRpcSigner, which is connected to a JsonRpcProvider (or sub-class) and is acquired using getSigner

+## Contract Interaction

+A Contract object is an abstraction of a contract (EVM bytecode) deployed on the Ethereum network.
+It allows for a simple way to serialize calls and transactions to an on-chain contract and deserialize their results and emitted logs.

 ## Getting Provider, signer & contractInstance

 React App